 Bay Virtual School is a school of choice and offers a full-time program for students in grades K-12.
-Full-time BVS students are registered as public school students, take part in FSA, EOC, and other District testing, and have the opportunity to earn a standard Bay County diploma.
+Full-time BVS students are registered as public-school students, take part in state testing, EOC exams, and other District testing, and have the opportunity to earn a standard Bay County diploma.
 In order to be a successful full-time student with Bay Virtual School students should:

 - 1) Have been successfully promoted to the next grade level at the end of the previous school year.
-For mid-year entrance, student must have demonstrated success in first semester courses (grades of C or better) and have recommendation from their previous school guidance or administration. - 2) Attain one of the following minimum scores on previous year standardized tests: - FSA Reading or equivalent Level 3 or higher - Grade level proficiency on an official standardized test administered by another state public school system - 3) Accepted students must meet all of Bay County criteria as specified in the Bay County School District Pupil Progression Plan in order to participate in our full-time program. - 4) Such criteria include meeting minimum FSA/EOC scores, course requirements, immunization, Code of Conduct acknowledgement, etc. Students who meet these requirements must submit the online prospective full-time student application and attend a mandatory orientation.
+For mid-year entrance, student must have demonstrated success in first semester courses (grades of C or better) and have recommendation from their previous school guidance or administration. - 2) Attain one of the following minimum scores on previous year standardized tests: - State Reading test (or equivalent) Level 3 or higher - Grade level proficiency on an official standardized test administered by another state public school system - 3) Accepted students must meet all of Bay County criteria as specified in the Bay County School District Pupil Progression Plan in order to participate in our full-time program. - 4) Such criteria include meeting minimum state test scores, course requirements, immunization, Code of Conduct acknowledgement, etc. Students who meet these requirements must submit the online prospective full-time student application and attend a mandatory orientation.